nafSadh/ai-art/_posts/2023-11-11-house-md-and-friends.md

 image: https://ai.nafsadh.art/img/fan-fict/house-friends-3.png
 ---

-I attempted how LLMs can imagine fictional settings based on popular TV show characters and some other entertainers.
+I explored how Large Language Models can create fictional scenarios inspired by characters from well-known TV shows and various entertainers.

 <hr/>
 Imagine Dr House and Joey from FRIENDS meet.
 How would a conversation between them go?